BenBarlev/colocWE/WhatsNeed2Bdone.md

 and a littel bit of whts going on.
 First, we need a "profile" builder. connected to another social network.

-then there is a search on Facebook insta Youtube etc for comments over topics that are in the user scope.
+then there is a search on Facebook \Insta \Redit etc for comments over topics that are in the user scope (or by choice).

-grab those comments after verifying its totally legal and so
+grab those comments (after verifying its totally legal etc)

-without pictures, without even name, it doesn't really matter.
+without pictures, without even name, it doesn't really matter, just the comment, varchar I guess.
+CSV.

-and bring them to the first screen the user sees:

-a swarm of comments flying around finding common topics to join over the black screen. the swarm has settled and you start your journey
+I understand I'll have to learn Python for that.

+I actually thought of trying to learn just how to read what real developers did and focus on learning the configurations.

+Do let me know if it's a stupid idea/

+Ok go on to the MVP:

+we had our basic GRAB

+Now we want to represent each

-again in short -
-auto search for leading topics among the pile - and moving those comments to a bach, you can give it a liable of your on.
+each comment according to its size will have a "box" that the comment lives in. again in short - auto search for leading topics among the pile - and moving those comments to a bach, you can give it a liable of your on.